Arma-goddamn-motherfuckin-geddon: Concept and filming

 On April 3, Polydor Records alluded to the previously unconfirmed music video for "Arma-goddamn-motherfuckin-geddon," saying it would be available no earlier than April 17.
 On April 6, behind-the-scenes video clips and photos of the song's music video, directed by Delaney Bishop, were released.

-In one scene, Manson stands at a podium similar to the one used during live performances of "Antichrist Superstar", however rather than the podium bearing the era's shock logo, a slightly different logo containing a dollar symbol appears instead.
-Several of these logos are also hung from the backdrop behind Manson.
-Another scene involves Manson standing on the hood of a police cruiser singing, while he is crowded by bystanders holding picket signs.

 Manson has revealed that the music video was filmed using "30 or 40 cameras," but only two of these cameras make up the footage seen in the final video.
 Manson went on to tell that he is interested in releasing "the 30-camera angle version" as well.
 Manson also claimed that the song was inspired by an instance where he was driving to the studio and witnessed a 'ruckus' with the police, and that it has a very intentional "Adam Ant/Gary Glitter throwback vibe."

 Release

-UK television station Channel 4 announced that they would premier the music video during the early hours of April 18, however this did not occur and the station later explained that "due to unforeseen circumstances, the video was not delivered to Channel 4 in time to screen it."
-They also reported that because other stations had been screening it, Channel 4 did not plan to air it in the future; curiously, this explanation is false.
-Universal Music later reported that the music video was expected to premier around May 5, however this date was not met either.
-On May 14 however, the music video, in which Manson and bassist Twiggy Ramirez, Chris Vrenna and Ginger Fish appear, debuted on NME.com in censored form, before appearing on the band's official website in uncensored form hours later.
+On May 14, the music video debuted on NME.com in censored form.